 With the homogeneous linoleum flooring, the uniformly white walls and the arrangement of cable trays below the ceiling – installed to place the various mechanic systems and other permanent elements – we wanted to make a neutral ’infrastructure’ that has the ability to adapt to unknown future changes in use.

 Services running below the ceiling

-So private and public zones are not segregated but mixed with the hope of generating lively places throughout the entire floor eliminating dead and useless areas.
+Private and public zones are not segregated but mixed with the hope of generating lively places throughout the entire floor.
+This is done to eliminate dead and useless areas.

 Kitchen and dining area

 Project details –